kchohanaza/Quiz-Game/README.md

 ## Future Features
-- Using API Fetch function to load questions.
+- Usie API Fetch function to load questions.
-- Adding Time function so motivate users and make a Quizz more challenging.
+- Add Time function so motivate users and make a Quizz more challenging.
-- Adding celebration function on scoring full marks in Quizz.
+- Add celebration function on scoring full marks in Quizz.
+- Add personal accounts so users can save their scores and compare them with other players.
+- Create different categories related to golf, such as history and techniques.

 ## The Golden Golf Quiz Developer Team